 Shape, Write and Sell Your Novel is our celebrated advanced training program specifically designed for selected IFW or ICL graduates and for qualifying non-graduates.
-You will receive advanced training to increase your prospects for success as a writer in the genre of your choice.
+You will receive advanced training with one-on-one instruction to increase your prospects for success as a writer in the genre of your choice.

 You will learn the entire process of crafting a novel, including: